 Туре: String

 Default: None

 Required: No

-Configuration Eduction
+Configuration Section: Eduction

-Section:
+Example: Locale=THA

-Section: Example: Locale=THA
+See Also: LanguageDirectory, on the previous page

 MatchCase

 Set this parameter to False to ignore case when matching characters.

 By default, Eduction is case sensitive when matching characters, which improves the performance of matching.
 You can use MatchCase to turn off all case sensitivity in matching.